duckietown/duckietown-manual/src/06-troubleshooting/reflashing-jetson-nano-development-kit-4gb-duckietown.md

 (db-troubleshooting-jetson-reflashing)=
-# Reflashing Jetson Nano Development Kit 4GB
+# Reflashing Jetson Nano Development Kit 4GB - Duckiebox model

 ```{seo}
 :description: How to re-flash the on-board computer.
 :keywords: Duckietown, Duckiebot, on-board computer, re-flash
 ```

-This chapter describes how to re-flash the on-board computer.
+This chapter describes how to re-flash the Jetson Nano 4GB Developer Kit that comes inside the Duckiebox.

 ```{needget}
 * Completed [](setup-sw-dependencies-installation) with Ubuntu running natively.